The world has a #newnormal.

-- People are spending more time at home both for work and leisure
+- People are spending more time at home both for work and for leisure.

-- On one hand they have more free time and not much expenses, so online shopping is going up.
+- On one hand they have more free time and not much expenses, so online shopping is on the rise.
 On the other hand, uncertainties about the future are also making some consumers stick more to the basics needed for survival.

-- Some people are facing even more severe challenges, like abusive home environments.
+- Some people are facing even more severe challenges, such as abusive home environments.